 Sohail, aged six, has cerebral palsy and is one of the new children to benefit from this service in 2012

 Our support does not stop when they leave school.
-Towards the end of their education, REGE’s Disabled Children’s Project assists children in identifying their skills and interests and links into appropriate vocational opportunities with the local community in order for them to start earning an income.
+Towards the end of their education, REGE’s Disabled Children’s Project assists disabled adults to form groups with a bank account where they can access funding in order to identify their skills and interests and then link into appropriate vocational opportunities with the local community in order for them to start earning an income.

 We met one of these groups as part of our 2019 trustee visit and were really encouraged to hear their stories of the benefits of being part of this group, the vocational training they had accessed and their plans for future vocational enterprises.
 This was really inspiring to hear and we are keen to continue to support these groups.

 REGE’s Disabled Children’s Project runs awareness raising sessions for teacher, children, parents and healthcare professionals, increasing their understanding of the nature of disability and measures that can be taken to reduce its effects on the life of the individual, as well as attitudes in society and the promotion of equality.